 The Google Self-Driving Car Project later spun off as a separate Alphabet company called Waymo, which stands for a new way forward in mobility.

 In 2020, Waymo became the first company to bring a fully autonomous ride-hailing service, called Waymo One, to the public in Metro Phoenix.
 These vehicles operate without a trained vehicle operator in the front seat.
-For years prior to that launch, Waymo has provided rides to members of the public through its Early Rider Program in Metro Phoenix.
+For years prior to that launch, Waymo has provided rides to members of the public through its Trusted Tester Program in Metro Phoenix.

 Waymo’s fully autonomous driving technology is different from technology in cars with some driver-assist features, such as lane-keeping assistance and adaptive cruise control, because it can handle all aspects of the everyday task of driving.
 Watch a video of the first fully autonomous vehicle ride on public roads.